npetrangelo/ultri-websites/coop.ultri.com/docs/tech-coop-ownership/responsibilities/index.md

 # Ultri Co-op - Expectations

-Developers and end-users are expected to fulfill their responsibilities for the co-op to succeed.
+Developers and end users are expected to fulfill their responsibilities for the co-op to succeed.

 ## Developer Responsibilities